The Amazing New Electronic Pop Sound of Jean Jacques Perrey: Uses in other media

-"The Minuet of the Robots" was the soundtrack for the Muppet feature "Big Bird's Dance" on December 14, 1969 in The Ed Sullivan Show, accompanied by arrangements made by the CBS Studio Orchestra.
-In 2010, "Brazilian Flower" was used in a soccer commercial.
-Two pieces from this album were used in short films by David Lewandowsky: Going to the Store from 2011 used "The Little Ships", and Late for Meeting from 2013 used "The Mexican Cactus".
+"The Minuet of the Robots" was the soundtrack for the Muppet feature "Big Bird's Dance" on December 14, 1969, in The Ed Sullivan Show, accompanied by arrangements made by the CBS Studio Orchestra.
+In 2010, "Brazilian Flower" was used in an NFL fantasy football commercial.
+Two pieces from this album were used in short films by David Lewandowski: Going to the Store from 2011 used "The Little Ships", and Late for Meeting from 2013 used "The Mexican Cactus".